-It’s beginning to look a lot like Christmas… It’s a little difficult to get into the festive mood in Malta due to the very mild weather, but we can’t complain.
+It’s beginning to look a lot like Christmas… But it’s a little difficult to get into the festive mood in Malta due to the very mild weather.
 However, I have to admit, Valletta looks gorgeous and all dressed up for Christmas; dazzling fairy lights, festive music and hot chocolate infused with orange and cinnamon, yum!

 Meanwhile we are slowly settling in to our new life on this tiny Mediterranean island.
 Whilst we are excited about all the possibilities of 2017, we can’t help but reflect on the amazing year gone by and cheer our commitment to do more of what we love.